Board of Directors

 Dr. Sara Goldrick -Rab

-Sara Goldrick-Rab is a scholar-activist whose visionary research, teaching, and advocacy has forever changed how higher education understands and supports college students.
-A sociologist by training, she focuses on reducing poverty by revealing unheard truths and sharing that knowledge with multiple publics.
+Sara Goldrick-Rab is a scholar-activist whose pathbreaking research, teaching, and advocacy has changed how higher education understands and supports college students.
+A sociologist, she focuses on reducing poverty by revealing unheard truths and sharing that knowledge with multiple publics.
 Sara’s award-winning book, Paying the Price: College Costs, Financial Aid, and the Betrayal of the American Dream, documents the failures of policymakers and higher education institutions to make college affordable.
-Her dozens of pathbreaking studies identifying and addressing college students’ basic needs for food, housing, childcare, transportation, and health supports sparked the internationally-known #RealCollege movement and inspired federal and state legislation as well as countless privately-funded programs.
+Her scientific studies identifying and addressing college students’ basic needs for food, housing, childcare, transportation, and health supports sparked the internationally-known #RealCollege movement and inspired federal and state data collection and legislation, as well as countless privately-funded programs.

 Signup for our Newsletter